LisPrzemyslaw/who-ring-api/README.md

-# python-application-template
+# who ring api
-This is a template repository for a Python application with the UV project structure.
+This is a who ring repository.
+The Python application with the UV project structure.
+This is for registration of the phone numbers.